Shipping continuously takes a cadence, not ad-hoc AI chaos

 Speed without trust is debt on a timer

 Throwing more completions at the repository accelerates conflicts, flaky tests, and “who asked for this diff?” moments.
-The problem is rarely raw tokens; it is missing guardrails and ownership.
+The problem is rarely raw tokens.
+It is missing guardrails and ownership.

 Plan when work starts and when humans look